Curriculum and Learning – Middle and High School Mathematics (MEd)

 Concentration: Middle and High School Math

-The program is challenging and includes a concentration-specific comprehensive exit requirement as well as an educational research master's thesis that explores the impact on P-12 learning.
+The program includes an educational research master's thesis that explores the impact on P-12 learning.
 Up to 9 credits in the program may be taken for non-degree credit or toward the 100 hours of professional development required of teachers in New Jersey every five years.
 Appropriate non-degree credits may eventually be applied to the master's degree.

 In addition to the University's admission requirements: